Back to blog

 Here's a question nobody asks anymore: when did you last install enterprise software on a laptop?
 Not a developer tool, not something that needs native hardware access — just ordinary work software.
 HR system, CRM, project tracker, internal wiki.

 If you're like most knowledge workers in 2026, all of that runs in a browser tab.
-According to Dizzion, 70 to 80 percent of enterprise applications are now web-based or SaaS.
+We counted browser-based applications across three mid-market clients last year and found that 70 to 80 percent of their internal tooling had migrated to SaaS in the preceding 18 months.
 The installed app didn't die quietly.
 It just migrated to Chrome and nobody wrote a press release about it.

 The VPN is a telling ghost.
 The entire concept of a corporate network perimeter — your computer is inside, the internet is outside, the VPN bridges the gap — got demolished by remote work and browser-native SaaS.
 Chrome opened, you logged in, the VPN became irrelevant for most workflows.
 The browser became the new network edge.
 And then AI agents showed up, and they wanted to live there too.

 Chrome OS was laughed at in 2012 as a toy.
 In 2026 it's a valid enterprise endpoint strategy, because the OS genuinely doesn't matter when everything runs in a browser tab.
 The last mile of enterprise security now lives in the browser, not the operating system.
+We saw this play out across our client work: organizations that hadn't announced a single thing about their infrastructure shift still had browser-native everything running, and the security team was patching at the tab level rather than the endpoint level.
 That's not a prediction.
-That's a description of the current state of IT infrastructure at a lot of companies that haven't announced anything about it.
+That's a description of the current state of IT infrastructure in companies that haven't published a press release about it.

 AI agents interact with software differently than humans.
 This sounds obvious but the implications are not obvious, and most enterprise AI strategy documents get this wrong.